yoshtec/photo-woylie/readme.md

 duplicate files will thus not be imported, even if they are from different locations (as long as the content hasn't been changed.

+Exposing the Files again as via various folders makes it possible for any program to find and leverage the power of metadata

 ## Name Origin:

 > The woylie or brush-tailed bettong (Bettongia penicillata) is an extremely rare, small marsupial, belonging to the